DongweiYe/ROM-with-geometry-informed-snapshots/README.md

 This repository presents the implementation of two synthetic hemodynamics examples, stenosis and bifurcation in 2D.
 The implementation of the finite element simulation is based on open source [FreeFEM](https://freefem.org/) and the surface registration is acheived by shape analysis software [deformatrica](https://www.deformetrica.org/).
 The non-instruive reduced order models are constructed with proper orthogonal decomposition (POD) with radial basis function (RBF) interpolation.

 The repository contains all the necessary information/data to reproduce the results.
 The detailed instructions are listed in the following section.
+But best environment would be python 3.7 because that is the latest supported version of deformetrica and you may need manually drop out the unnecessary `.decode('utf-8')` in `/your-directory-to-package/python3.7/site-packages/deformetrica/core/estimators/scipy_optimize.py`.

 ### Perform ROM with geometry-informed snapshots
 Each example consists of three main procedures: preprocessing, finite element simulations and reduced-order modelling.
 Each steps corresponding to a .py/.edp file: